-Finance for Forests is a joint initiative of BHP, Conservation International and Baker McKenzie, working to harness private sector finance to contribute to the conservation of the world’s forests.
+Finance for Forests is a joint initiative of BHP, Conservation International and Pollination, working to harness private sector finance to contribute to the conservation of the world’s forests.

 BHP’s climate change strategy includes a strong focus on reducing emissions from deforestation through support for REDD+, the U.N. program for reducing emissions from deforestation and forest degradation.
 In October 2016, the International Finance Corporation, a member of the World Bank Group, issued a first-of-its-kind US$152 million Forests Bond, developed with BHP and Conservation International, with a US$12 million price support mechanism provided by BHP.
 Other support for REDD+ by BHP includes the Alto Mayo REDD+ project in Peru, managed by Conservation International.

-F4F will focus on engagement with the oil and gas, mining, aviation and technology sectors, as well as institutional investors to:
+F4F focuses on engagement with the oil and gas, mining, aviation and technology sectors, as well as institutional investors to:

 - Increase private-sector understanding of forest conservation through REDD+;